tommilligan/yalich/README.md

 ## Design

 The support for licensing metadata across languages is spotty.
-Even withing languages with good support, packages often have a license but fail to tag it with the correct metadata.
+Even within languages with good support, packages often have a license but fail to tag it with the correct metadata.

 To cover the majority of cases, `yalich` uses the following data flow:

 - Get dependency ids from a language-specific manifest file
 - Get metadata using an id from a language-specific API
 - Follow links in metadata to more data sources
+- Finally, apply user overrides for missing or incorrect data

 ![yalich data flow](./img/data-flow.png)